Theodore Olson

-Theodore Bevry Olson (born September 11, 1940) is an American lawyer who served as the 42nd solicitor general of the United States from 2001 until 2004.
-Previously, Olson served as the United States Assistant Attorney General of the Office of Legal Counsel (1981–1984) under President Ronald Reagan.
-He remains a practicing attorney at the law firm of Gibson, Dunn & Crutcher.
+Theodore Bevry Olson (September 11, 1940 – November 13, 2024) was an American lawyer who served as the 42nd solicitor general of the United States from 2001 to 2004 in the administration of President George W. Bush.
+He previously served as the Assistant Attorney General of the Office of Legal Counsel of the U.S. Department of Justice from 1981 to 1984 under President Ronald Reagan, and he was also a longtime partner at the law firm Gibson Dunn.

-Early life
+Early life and education

-Theodore Olson was born in Chicago, the son of Yvonne Lucy (Bevry) and Lester W. Olson.
+Olson was born on September 11, 1940, in Chicago, the son of Yvonne Lucy (née Bevry) and Lester W. Olson.
 He grew up in Mountain View, California, in the San Francisco Bay Area.
-He attended Los Altos High School where he graduated in 1958.
-In 1962, Olson graduated cum laude from the University of the Pacific with a degree in communications and history where he was a charter member of the Phi Kappa Tau fraternity chapter.
-He earned his J.D. degree from the UC Berkeley School of Law in 1965.
-At Berkeley, Olson served as a contributor to the California Law Review and was a member of Order of the Coif.
+After graduating from Los Altos High School in 1958, he studied communications and history at the University of the Pacific, where he was a charter member of the Phi Kappa Tau fraternity chapter.
+He graduated in 1962 with a Bachelor of Arts, cum laude.
+He then attended the UC Berkeley School of Law, where he was a member of the California Law Review and campaigned for Republican Senator Barry Goldwater for president in 1964.
+He graduated in 1965 with Order of the Coif membership.